apache/apisix/docs/en/latest/terminology/plugin-config.md

 :::

-For example, if you configure a Plugin Config as shown below
+For example, if you configure a Plugin Config as shown below:

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/plugin_configs/1 \